Salesforce Success Story: 3X ROI Within 12 Months

 Automation Strategy and Implementation

-The company adopted a phased implementation approach to minimize operational disruption and ensure smooth adoption.
+The company adopted a phased implementation approach to minimise operational disruption and ensure smooth adoption.

 Phase 1: Process Mapping and Redesign